FBI says it is investigating about 100 types of ransomware - WSJ

 The Kremlin on Friday said the FBI director's remark that Russia was a haven for hackers was "emotional", RIA reported.

-Wray’s remarks come days after a cyberattack disrupted much of meatpacker JBS SA’s North American and Australian operations.
-The White House linked the attack to a Russia-based group.
+Wray's remarks come days after a cyberattack disrupted much of meatpacker JBS SA's (JBSS3.SA) North American and Australian operations.
+The White House linked the attack to a Russia-based group. read more

 The U.S. Department of Justice is elevating investigations of ransomware attacks to a similar priority as terrorism, a senior department official told Reuters on Thursday.